FrisovanDijk/traviantools/README.md

 ## Features

 Calculators for the effective management of a [Travian](https://www.travian.com) account.
-Including:
+The design philosophy is to create tools that share knowledge of the game and make it more accessible, while not playing the game for you.

+The tools included and their first version are:

    - Village
        - (1.0) Building costs